Ottawa man first to face terrorism, hate charges linked to far-right propaganda

 The group, also known as AWD, is a U.S.-based neo-Nazi organization that was listed as a terrorist entity in Canada in 2021.

+According to the U.S.-based Southern Poverty Law Centre, AWD's graphic designs are created by a Canadian known as “Dark Foreigner,” the online screen name allegedly used by Macdonald.

-A second person was arrested as part of the RCMP's Integrated National Security Enforcement Team investigation but no charges have been laid against them at this point.
+A second person was arrested in Kingsey Falls, Que., as part of the RCMP's Integrated National Security Enforcement Team investigation but no charges have been laid against them at this point.

 Public Safety Canada says the Atomwaffen Division calls for acts of violence against racial, religious, and ethnic groups, as well as informants, police and bureaucrats, to prompt the collapse of society.